ADF Logo

 The Washington Law Against Discrimination (WLAD) prohibits employers with more than seven employees from considering sexual orientation when making employment decisions.
 The law used to exempt religious nonprofits like Yakima Union Gospel Mission, allowing these organizations to hire only those who shared and lived out their beliefs.
 But in March 2021, the Washington Supreme Court ruled that the religious employer exemption applied only to “ministerial employees.”

-The court determined that for all other positions, religious nonprofits would be forced to hire people who disagree with, and don’t live out, their religious beliefs—in this case, biblical teaching about marriage and sexuality.
-The Mission currently has positions open for an IT technician and an operations assistant.
-Neither of these positions qualifies as “ministerial,” but both are required to live out Christian values, share the Gospel with everyone they meet, serve the homeless with the love of Christ, pray for fellow employees, and disciple one another.
+The court determined that for all other positions, religious nonprofits could be forced to hire people who disagree with, and don’t live out, their religious beliefs—in this case, biblical teaching about marriage and sexuality.
+The Mission currently has openings for positions that don’t qualify as “ministerial” but still are required to share and live out the Mission’s Christian values, spread the Gospel with everyone they meet, serve the homeless with the love of Christ, pray for fellow employees, and disciple one another.

-Under the state’s current enforcement of the WLAD, Yakima Union Gospel Mission is forced to hire employees for these positions who do not share or live out its Christian beliefs, on pain of substantial penalties.
+Under the state’s current enforcement of the WLAD, Yakima Union Gospel Mission risks fines and punishment for hiring only employees who share and live out its Christian beliefs.
 This undermines the Mission’s ministry work, chills its religious message, threatens its existence, and violates its First Amendment freedoms of religious autonomy, free exercise of religion, and association with like-minded people of faith.

-Yakima Union Gospel Mission has been forced to pause hiring for its IT technician and operations assistant positions because of the WLAD.
-The law also prohibits the Mission from publishing a religious hiring statement specifying that all employees must live out the Mission’s Christian beliefs.
+Because of the WLAD, Yakima Union Gospel Mission was forced to pause hiring for some non-ministerial positions, like its IT technician and operations assistant.
+The law also prohibited the Mission from publishing a religious hiring statement specifying that all employees must live out the Mission’s Christian beliefs.

-The state is thus forcing the Mission to change how it operates and is hindering the Mission’s goal of sharing the Gospel and accomplishing its religious calling.
+The state thus threatens the Mission to change how it operates and hinders the Mission’s goal of sharing the Gospel and accomplishing its religious calling.
 If the Mission violates the WLAD, it faces the possibility of lawsuits both from individuals and state officials, as well as other forms of punishment.

 Two U.S. Supreme Court justices have already agreed: “If States could compel religious organizations to hire employees who fundamentally disagree with them, many religious non-profits would be extinguished from participation in public life—perhaps by those who disagree with their theological views most vigorously.”

-A federal district court dismissed the case, but ADF attorneys appealed that ruling to the U.S. Court of Appeals for the 9th Circuit.
-In August 2024, the appeals court reversed the district court’s decision and allowed the Mission’s case to move forward.
-In October, ADF attorneys returned to the district court for a hearing in the case.
+A federal district court initially dismissed the case, but the U.S. Court of Appeals for the 9th Circuit reversed the district court’s decision and allowed the Mission’s case to move forward.
+In October 2024, ADF attorneys returned to the district court for a hearing in the case.
 The next month, the court ruled that it is likely unconstitutional for Washington state officials to enforce the law against the Mission while the lawsuit proceeds.
+In June 2025, ADF attorneys returned to the 9th Circuit to present oral argument in the case.

 • March 2021: A Washington Supreme Court ruling effectively gutted the WLAD’s exemption for religious employers.